jctophefabre/mycraftedboard/README.md

 # myCraftedBoard

 myCraftedBoard is a simple kanban-like board for managing tasks.
-It is a HTMS+JS application which runs locally in a browser (no server required, no tuning of browser needed).
+It is a HTMS+JS application which runs locally in a browser, originally written for personal needs.
+No server is required, no specific configuration of browser is needed.

 It offers the following features